-Liquidity.
+LIQUIDITY.
 Our business requires significant cash to fund capital expenditures, debt service costs and ongoing operations.
 Our ongoing operations will depend on our ability to generate cash and to secure financing in the future.
-We have historically funded liquidity and capital requirements through cash flows from operating activities, borrowings under the credit facilities of our subsidiaries, issuances of debt securities by us and our subsidiaries, our issuances of equity securities and cash on hand.
+We have historically funded liquidity and capital requirements through cash flows from operating activities, borrowings under the credit facilities of our subsidiaries, issuances of debt securities by us or our subsidiaries, loans or equity contributions from Charter Holdco and cash on hand.

 Our ability to conduct operations is dependent on our continued access to credit under our subsidiaries' credit facilities.
 Our total potential borrowing availability under the current credit facilities of our subsidiaries totaled \$1.4 billion as of September 30, 2003, although the actual availability per the covenant restrictions at that time was only \$735 million.
 Our access to those funds is subject to our satisfaction of the covenants in those credit facilities and the indentures governing our and our subsidiaries' public debt.
-Although we have entered into a back-up credit facility commitment with Vulcan Inc. to improve our ability to satisfy leverage ratio covenants in our subsidiaries' credit facilities, we may not be able to comply with all of the financial ratios and restrictive covenants in our subsidiaries' credit facilities.
+Although we have completed a private placement of \$500 million aggregate principal amount of 8.75% senior notes by CCO Holdings to improve our ability to satisfy leverage ratio covenants in our subsidiaries' credit facilities, we may not be able to comply with all of the financial ratios and restrictive covenants in our subsidiaries' credit facilities.
 If there is an event of default under our subsidiaries' credit facilities, such as the failure to maintain the applicable required financial ratios, we would be unable to borrow under these credit facilities, which could materially adversely impact our ability to operate our business and to make payments under our debt instruments.
 In addition, an event of default under the credit facilities and indentures, if not waived, could result in the acceleration of those debt obligations, which would in turn result in the acceleration of other debt obligations, and could result in the exercise of remedies by our creditors and could force us to seek the protection of the bankruptcy laws.